The Number One Way to Maximize Trade Show Lead Capture

 5 Trade Show Distractions to Avoid

-When we talk about getting hyperfocused on trade show lead capture that doesn’t mean you should show up to the event with nothing but a pen and paper sign up form and go around asking all trade show attendees for their contact information.
-Trade show lead capture needs to stay at the forefront of everything you’re doing and if a suggestion for the trade show is made which doesn’t directly impact your trade show lead capture strategy, either kill it OR empower someone else to handle it.
+When we talk about getting hyperfocused on trade show lead capture that doesn’t mean you should show up to the event with nothing but a pen and paper.
+Similarly, sign up form and go around asking all trade show attendees for their contact information.
+Trade show lead capture needs to stay at the forefront of everything you’re doing.
+If a suggestion for the trade show is made which doesn’t directly impact your trade show lead capture strategy.
+Either kill it OR empower someone else to handle it.
 Whatever you do, avoid the distractions.

 Here are our top 5 trade show distractions to avoid when planning your next show:

 - What food will you serve at your trade show booth?
 Everyone loves food, and chocolate is the key to a trade show attendees’ heart, but spending your time worrying about what food will be served is a distraction.
 Let someone else handle it.

 - Travel plans are a distraction.
 Yes, you have to physically get to your trade show, but let someone else handle the logistics.